Geephted/Data-Cleaning-using-SQL/README.md

 ## Understanding the Nashville Housing Data Dataset

-The dataset is composed of 19 columns and 56,477 rows.
+The dataset is composed of 19 columns and comprises various data types.

 - UniqueID — id number attributed to a buyer.
 - ParcelID — code attributed to a land.